tzeitim/fracture-app/USER_MANUAL.md

 ### Notes

 - Command-line arguments set **defaults** in the UI, but users can still change them
+- The `--file_path` option populates the "Local Parquet File" input box and selects "Local File Path" as the input method
 - If a specified UMI doesn't exist in the data, the first available UMI will be selected
+- The `--auto_k` flag overrides the `--kmer_size` parameter when enabled
 - The app logs which values are being used at startup
+- You still need to click "Load Dataset" button after the app starts to actually load the file

+---
 ---

 ## Workflows